olegsmetanin/notes/recipes/2017-11-04-kubernetes-recipe-sonatype-nexus-3-as-private-docker-registry.md

 ```

-That’s all!
-Happy private dockerizing and do not forget to change default passwords of Nexus!
+That’s all, do not forget to change default Nexus passwords and disable anonymous access!

+Happy private dockerizing!